NeurOasis/garden/context-initialization-templates/Behind The Scenes/CIT_Personal_20250518.md

 - 📄 Always use markdown format for documentation and reference materials
 - 📊 Create visual hierarchies with markdown formatting for better readability
 - 🔐 Prioritize solutions using native iOS apps over third-party apps requiring special permissions

-*Note: Conversation reminders have been moved to META-CIT-FRAMEWORK as of May 17, 2025*
+- 🖼️ Use simple ASCII diagrams for visual representations
+- 🧮 Keep visuals clean, minimal, and reusable without needing constant refinements
+- 🔄 Update CITs as artifacts every few messages to track conceptual development

-This template was last updated: May 17, 2025
+This template was last updated: May 18, 2025